hiphof/HorseFace/project_report.md

 - No Data augmentation techniques, such as flipping or rotation are used.
 - Data splitting strategy: 64% training, 16% validation, 20% test.
 Stratified.
 - Focused the get the models working on the first part (10 horses).
+- To speed up modelling, only 20% of stills are used.

 ### 3.5 Modeling
 - Used both Custom model (~ 8 layers) and ResNet model.